phpable/prototypes/README.md

 ## Introduction
 This is the support library designed to help us make our code more universal and standardized.
-You can't get a super power when using of this package in your applications but you could to try if you wish.
+You can't get a super power when using of this package in your own applications but you could to try.

 ## Requirements